Skip to main content

 • An application (app) typically addresses several use cases.
 An app contains one or more views.
 An app can include various knowledge objects such as reports, lookups, scripted inputs, and modular inputs.
 An app sometimes depends on one or more add-ons for specific functionality.

 You can easily download the TAs needed to send data into a Splunk deployment to drive your use cases.
-Common examples include: The Splunk Add-on for Microsoft Windows, Palo Alto Networks Add-on for Splunk, Splunk Add-on for Check Point Log Exporter and many others that support security products from Cisco, McAfee, CrowdStrike, Z-Scaler, and many others.
-There are currently over 1400 security-related apps and add-ons on Splunkbase.
+There are currently over 1,400 security-related apps and add-ons on Splunkbase that support security products from Cisco, McAfee, CrowdStrike, Z-Scaler, and many others.
+Examples of commonly used TAs include:

 Syslog is a technology frequently employed, and considered a best practice, when collecting data from security devices such as firewalls and security appliances.
 You can set up a syslog server to collect data from its sources, and then forward it from the syslog server to a Splunk deployment.
 Further considerations with syslog are documented in the Spunk validated architecture whitepaper